breatheco-de/projects/p/javascript/junior/multi-view-react-website/README.md

 #### Phase 1: set the views.
 React Router.

-Each group will have to create the correspondant ***view component*** with dummy content (initially) and as many "smaller" components as needed.
+Each group will have to create the corresponding ***view component*** with dummy content (initially) and as many "smaller" components as needed.

 Note: Think DRY (Don't repeat yourself) and declare only ***one*** component and use ```props``` to handle different content.